MediaBrowser/Emby.ApiClient/README.md

 After you've created your instance of IConnectionManager, simply call the Connect method.
 It will return a result object with three properties:

 - State
-- ServerInfo
+- Servers
 - ApiClient

 ServerInfo and ApiClient will be null if State == Unavailable.
+If State==SignedIn or State==ServerSignIn, the Servers list will always have one single entry.
 Let's look at an example.

 ``` c#